suryawanshirushikesh/SQL-project/Output/Top_Spenders/readme.md

-This Query returns top 10 spendersamongs all
+This Query returns top 10 spenders amongs all